 - Place the slices in the baking dish overlapping each piece.
 Lift and tuck to aid in fitting the slices in the baking dish.
 Do not press down or squish bread.

-- Combine 2 tablespoons of the sugar with the 1 teaspoon of the cinnamon.
-Slowly sprinkle the cinnamon sugar mixture over the bread.
+- Combine 1 teaspoon of cinnamon and 2 tablespoons sugar in a small bowl.
+Slowly sprinkle the cinnamon sugar over the bread.
 Lift up the slices to cover every piece.

-- Whisk together the milk, heavy cream, eggs, vanilla, salt, and remaining sugar and cinnamon in a large measuring cup for ease of pouring.
+- Whisk together the milk, heavy cream, eggs, vanilla or bourbon, salt, and remaining cinnamon and sugar in a large bowl.
+If you have a large measuring cup, use it instead for ease of pouring.

-- Slowly drizzle the melted butter on top covering the casserole.
+- Drizzle the melted butter on top covering the casserole.

 - Serve with real maple syrup.
-You are worth it!
+You're worth it!